cirrusflyer275ds/ctx-eor-site/docs/onboarding/onboarding-step-2-candidate-onboarding.md

 - **Data Security** with full audit trail
 - **Mobile-responsive** UI for phone-first completion

-> All data is stored securely and reviewed by CTX-EOR before a candidate is cleared to start.
+> All data is stored securely and reviewed by Hireway before a candidate is cleared to start.

 ---